changhsinlee/changhsinlee.github.io/_posts/2019-02-16-python-great-expectations.md

 You spent weeks debugging, only to find out that it was due to a small change in business logic change that you are not aware of.
 The performance drop came from the fact that the data has been in a different state than before.

-You can't go back doing what you were doing because there is time pressure.
+You couldn't go back doing what you were doing because there was time pressure.
 As a result, you lost the momentum on your own project.

-Even worse, no one thanks you for fixing the model _because it was supposed to work in the first place._
+Even worse, no one thanked you for fixing the model _because it was supposed to work in the first place._

-It's a lose-lose deal and everyone is upset.
+It was a lose-lose deal from the outset and everyone was upset.

 ![experiment](/figure/source/2019-02-16-python-great-expectations/experiment.png)
 *Is my problem in the data or somewhere else?*